 How to Use Brace Expansion in Bash Scripting [3 Cases]

 Brace expansion is a feature in Bash that permits to generate a range of strings of various types.
-These strings can be used to generate files or directories, in searching pathname or in many other useful contexts.
-In this article, I will provide you with a complete idea about brace expansion and its usage.
+These strings can be used to generate files or directories, search path names, or in many other useful contexts.
+In this article, you’ll get a complete idea about brace expansion and its usage.

 3 Different Cases of Brace Expansion in Bash Scripting